-There are also marking provisions for dates which are sold in bulk8:
+There are also marking provisions for dates which are sold in bulk6:

-- Name and physical address of packer and/or dispatcher, or a code mark officially recognized by the national authority. - Name of the product: "Dates", when not visible from the outside. - Name of the variety and/or commercial type (optional). - "Cluster" or "stems", where appropriate. - "Pitted", where appropriate. - Country of origin.
-Optional: District where dates are grown, or national, regional or local place name. - Class. - Crop year (optional). - "Best before", followed by the date (optional). - Official control mark (optional). - Organic: Name/code of the certifying body and certification number.
+- Name and physical address of packer and/or dispatcher, or a code mark officially recognized by the national authority. - Name of the product: "Dates", when not visible from the outside. - Name of the variety and/or commercial type (optional). - "Cluster" or "stems", where appropriate. - "Pitted", where appropriate.